quincysorrentino/Aircraft_Detect/README.md

 The goal was to design something that reflects how real perception stacks are built in industry: trained models, exported for deployment, integrated into real time C++ code, and paired with classical state estimation.

+My goal was to design a system that closely mirrored how perception systems are built in industry.
+Including model training, running real time inference with hardware limitations, and fusing the results with classical state estimation.

 This project demonstrates a complete **Sense-and-Avoid** architectural pattern:
 - **Detection:** Optimized YOLO11 inference using ONNX Runtime.
 - **Estimation:** Recursive state estimation via a Kalman Filter to handle occlusions and sensor noise.
 - **Systems:** A modular C++ framework designed for low-latency execution on edge hardware.

 ## Gallery
 <table width="100%">